Ngāti Raukawa have two traditional homelands.

 The front barge boards fall toward Te Wairere and Horohoro.

 Maungatautari is the traditional mountain of the Ngāti Raukawa people.
-Located just south of the present township of Cambridge, it has a rich and varied history.
+Located just south of the present town of Cambridge, it has a rich and varied history.
 It is widely referred to in song, proverbs and literature.
 This reference comes from a letter written by Ngāti Raukawa chiefs at Ōtaki in 1864:

 E hoa e te Kawana tena koe, ko te taha whaitua o Maungatautari, ko te taha ki te Rawhiti, E hoa e te Kawana, kia rongo mai koe, He whakatauki tenei, na nga rangatira o te motu mo Maungatautari, ko te Ure tetehi whaitua, ko te Hika kei tetehi whaitua.